 Several measures of earnings and consumption are used along the paper.
 For earnings, the reference measure will be household earnings after taxes and transfers, which I will also refer to as post-government income.
-Post-government household earnings are defined
+Post-government household earnings are defined as pre-government household labor income plus public transfers minus federal income taxes.
+Pre-government household labor income is composed of the head of household's labor income plus the spouse's labor income.
+Each member's labor income excludes self-employment.
+Transfers include unemployment insurance, welfare, and social security.
+Federal income taxes are calculated using TAXSIM.

-For the case of consumption, nondurable consumption includes food, utilities, non-durable transportation, and recreation.
+For the case of consumption, nondurable consumption includes food, utilities, nondurable transportation, and recreation.
 Durable consumption includes houses, cars, furnishings and repairs, and clothing.
 A detailed description of all consumption subcategories and the exact construction of each variable can be found in Appendix A.